 Organizations versus Sports Teams

-What about instead of focusing on plays and tactics to compensate, they spent time ensuring their team was strong and healthy; they trust each other, they are clear on their roles and priorities, and they demonstrate healthy conflict and accountability?
-Then in the middle of a game, when a key member goes down, the team is able to come together, be resilient, and find the best way to get through, rather than going to the locker room and thinking “oh no, what now?”
+Instead of focusing on plays and tactics to compensate, they spent time ensuring their team was strong and healthy.
+They trust each other and are clear on their roles and priorities.
+And they demonstrate healthy conflict and accountability Then in the middle of a game when a key member goes down, the team can come together, be resilient, and find the best way to get through.
+Rather than going to the locker room and thinking “oh no, what now?”

-We all know we need insurance in the event something going wrong and organizations are no different.
-You can’t anticipate exactly what the next big thing is going to be but you can take steps now to ensure there’s no politics or confusion and that everyone is clear on who does what.
+We all know we need insurance in the event something goes wrong and organizations are no different.
+You can’t anticipate exactly what the next big thing is going to be but you can take steps now to ensure there’s no politics or confusion.
+And everyone is clear on who does what.

 There are four things ALL organizations need to be doing right now to prepare for difficult times ahead.
 By taking some simple steps now, your team will be better equipped to deal with whatever wind comes up in the future.

 1. Make sure your leadership team is as cohesive as possible.